JDGrimes/wp-plugin-uninstall-tester/README.md

 The above example is a great first step in testing that your plugin is uninstalling itself completely.
 However, you can probably do better.
 The above testcase is only testing uninstallation from a fresh, clean install of your plugin.
-But what about after the user has actually used your plugin for awhile?
+But what about after the user has actually used your plugin for a while?
 It will probably have added some more options to the database somewhere along the way.
 To have more robust and complete uninstall tests, it is needful to simulate plugin usage.